 Application procedures for this track are identical to the ones described above for the regular track.
-When applying online at http://gradadmissions.osu.edu/apply\online.htm, choose "Mid-Career Professional Track" as the sub-plan.
+When applying online for the "East Asian Studies Interdisciplinary Program" at http://gpadmissions.osu.edu/programs/programs.aspx, choose "Mid-Career Professional Track" as the subplan.